hediet/vscode-debug-visualizer/extension/README.md

 Provides infrastructure to visualize values while debugging.

 This extension is still in development.
-Also, for the best user experience some VS Code APIs are missing.
+Also, for the best user experience some VS Code APIs are missing - [please give your thumbs up here](https://github.com/microsoft/vscode/issues/78663) so that these APIs might be provided at some time.

 ![](docs/demo.gif)